telerik/ajax-docs/styling/theme-builder/import.md

 ---
-title: Import
+title: Importing a Theme
-page_title: Import
+page_title: Importing a Theme
-description: Check our Web Forms article about Import.
+description: Learn how to import a custom theme in ThemeBuilder and update the styles of your Web Forms components.
 slug: theme-builder/import
 tags: import,theme
 published: True